catalystneuro/ecogVIS/README.md

 ![](media/gif_preprocessing.gif)

 **Event detection:** Automatic detection of events in audio recordings for Consonant-Vowel tasks.
 The resulting detected intervals are saved in the current NWB file and can be used later for ERP analysis.
+A preview allows for testing of the detection parameters before running it for the whole duration of the audio signals.

 ![](media/gif_event_detection.gif)